hughobrien/zfs-remote-mirror/README.md

 	hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-shell -n hugh ~/.ssh/knox-shell.pub

 Now we tell *ssh* to use this key when connecting to *knox*.
-We can add some fancyness while we're at it.
+We can add some fanciness while we're at it.
 Edit your *~/.ssh/config*:

 	HashKnownHosts yes
 	ControlMaster auto